 As you can see, humor is typically one of the best ways to get everyone’s nervous jitters out of the way!
 Ultimately though, it will be up to you to best gauge what kind of icebreakers will best work for your event attendees.

 Planning an event, especially a big one, can seem like a daunting task.
 There are a million things to do and, if you’re like most organizations, very few people to help.
 But don’t worry!
-We’ve broken down the event planning process into nine simple steps for overall success.
+We can help you with your own conference event app and we've broken down the event planning process into nine simple steps for overall success.
 Check out our free guide 9 Steps to Event Planning below!